geopm/geopm/integration/config/README.md

 -----------

-A bash script that may be sourced within a shell in order to set up the users build environment on the SuperMUC-NG system.
+A bash script that may be sourced within a shell in order to set up the user's build environment on the SuperMUC-NG system.

 theta_env.sh
 ------------

-A bash script that may be sourced within a shell in order to set up the users build environment on the Theta system.
+A bash script that may be sourced within a shell in order to set up the user's build environment on the Theta system.